utkarsh2102/utkarsh2102.org/content/posts/foss-in-dec-25.md

   - LTS requalification of Ubuntu flavours.
   - bootstrapping dotnet-10 packages for Stable Release Updates.
 - With that, we've entered the EOY break. :)
+  - I was anyway on vacation for majority of this month. ;)

 ---